|

 exams overseas ?

-Answer: Not at the time of writing (Feb 2003).
+Answer: Not at the

 Question 11.
 What are the current exam fees for sitting